hnlab/SWDOCKP2_example/README.md

 The ligand db2 files are provided in transposed `.xz` format, as described in [1].
 The raw db2 files and the optimized ones (after sorting and merging conformations) are named `xaaaaaa.000.block.xz` and `xaaaaaa.000.db2.gz.opt.block.xz`, respectively.

 Two x86 versions of `SWDOCKP2` are available: a four-target (`swdockp2_v4`) and an eight-target (`swdockp2_v8`) version, named based on the maximum number of targets supported for parallel processing.
 Examples for both versions are included.
-When your target ensemble contains four or fewer targets, the `v4` version is recommended due to its higher processing efficiency and lower memory consumption.

 ## 2. Usage of SWDOCKP2 x86
 The usage of both versions is similar.
 Below, the `v4` version is used as an example for demonstration.